-especially: any of a class (Amphibia) of cold-blooded vertebrates (as frogs, toads, or salamanders) intermediate in many characters between fishes and reptiles and having gilled aquatic larvae and air-breathing adults
+especially: any of a class (Amphibia) of cold-blooded vertebrates (such as frogs, toads, or salamanders) intermediate in many characters between fish and reptiles and having gilled aquatic larvae and air-breathing adults

 Unlike reptiles, most amphibians possess a smooth, moist skin and lay their shell-less eggs in water or wet places. —Jeffrey P. Cohn

 especially: an airplane designed to take off from and land on either land or water